 You may not miss more than eight class hours and must attend all scheduled lab sessions due to the critical nature of the material.
 You must pass all exams with a minimum score of 70% to continue in the course.

 Please be aware that there are additional costs not covered in the course tuition that are associated with CPR certifications, student liability insurance, background checks, Immunization requirements, and post-course licensing-testing fees.

 American Heart Association CPR certification is required prior to entering the in hospital clinical experience.
 Best Practice Medicine will provide CPR certification course at a cost of $55 per student.
 However, you are welcome to obtain AHA CPR certification from outside sources.
 Proof of liability insurance ($37) is required for each student on the first class day.

-Note: once you graduate this course, there are investment costs you should be aware of, associated with licensing exams and applications.
+NOTE: after you graduate this course there are investment costs you should be aware of, associated with licensing exams and applications.

 We are passionately committed to providing you with the most professional, high-quality, and up-to-date training possible.
 We want you to succeed, to save lives, and be truly ready.
 To that end, we always recommend the latest edition of the training text book, so you have the most recent editions of knowledge and practice in your training and at your fingertips.

 Emergency Care, 13th Editionby Daniel J. Limmer EMT-P and Michael F. O'Keefe